 - Restrict yourself to your character's knowledge.
 You, as a player, might have the knowledge of how to hack airlocks, but your average doctor likely doesn't.
 Reference the glossary for definitions of powergaming and metagaming.
 This rule is further explained in the character creation section, as well.

 - Additionally, keep your character's goals in mind.
-For example, as security, during a traitor round, your goal is not to catch traitors, but ensure the safety of the station and provide assistance as needed.
+For example, as security, during a traitor round, your goal is not to catch traitors, but ensure the safety of the ship and provide assistance as needed.

 - Ask questions/ask for help - if you wish to learn a new job, join as a character who is an intern/trainee, and ask to learn the job IC.
 If your character does not know how to perform a job, don't go and do it yourself anyway!
 Instead, request the assistance of a character who does.
+If there is no one to ask ICly, only then may you adminhelp for assistance.

 - Take into account your character's comfort.
 Wearing hardsuits or internals for a prolonged period of time would be very tiring or uncomfortable.
 Do not wear these items without good reason.